 4. Conclusions

 Bleaching experiments show that Nps tests contain an intra-crystalline fraction of amino acids which is resistant to extended exposure to bleach.
-A 48 hour treatment with 12% w/v NaOCl isolates the intra-crystalline fraction in Nps, with a greater proportion of amino acids being removed by bleaching in younger material.
-Bleaching results in slightly increased Ile, Asx, Glx and Ala D/L values in older material, indicating that the inter-crystalline fraction of amino acids behaves as an open system during diagenesis.
-Additionally the variability of D/L values is lower for bleached material than unbleached material in younger material (Asx D/L < 0.2).
-This suggests that the IcPD approach limits the influences of leaching on racemisation trends for younger material, while older material may also benefit by minimising the potential impact of contamination.
+A 48 hour treatment with 12% w/v NaOCl isolates the intra-crystalline fraction in Nps, with a greater proportion of amino acids being removed by bleaching in younger samples.
+Bleaching results in slightly increased Ile, Asx, Glx and Ala D/L values in older samples, indicating that the inter-crystalline fraction of amino acids behaves as an open system during diagenesis.
+Additionally the variability of D/L values is lower for bleached Nps than unbleached Nps in samples where Asx D/L < ca. 0.2.
+This suggests that the IcPD approach limits the influences of leaching on racemisation trends for younger Nps, while older material may also benefit from bleaching by minimising the potential impact of contamination.

 Given this dataset, it is therefore recommended that a bleaching step is included during the preparation of Nps foraminifera for amino acid dating, if sufficient sample mass is present to compensate for the reduction in concentrations caused by oxidation of the inter-crystalline fraction.

 IEC A/I values were successfully converted to RP-HPLC D/L values for Asx, Glx and Ala in Nps using material-specific regression equations with a ±24-38% 2σ prediction uncertainty depending on the amino acid.